GerardGascon/SimpleTools/README.md

 Pooler.CreatePools(pool); //Create the pool, without creating it you cannot spawn it Pool[] pools;
+Pooler.CreatePools(pools); //Create multiple pools Pooler.Destroy(gameObject); //Destroys a GameObject and returns it into the pool scene

-Pooler.CreatePools(pools); //Create multiple pools Pooler.SpawnFromPool("Name", Vector3.zero); //Spawns an object into a specific position Pooler.SpawnFromPool("Name", Vector3.zero, Quaternion.identity); //Spawn into a specific position and rotation Pooler.SpawnFromPool("Name", Vector3.zero, transform); //Spawn into a specific position and parent
+Pooler.SpawnFromPool("Name", Vector3.zero); //Spawns an object into a specific position Pooler.SpawnFromPool("Name", Vector3.zero, Quaternion.identity); //Spawn into a specific position and rotation Pooler.SpawnFromPool("Name", Vector3.zero, transform); //Spawn into a specific position and parent